rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 concise thresholds.
 For a list of examples, see [Best practices for creating alerts](https://developer.rackspace.com/docs/rackspace-monitoring/v1/tech-ref-info/alert-triggers-and-alarms/#best-practices-for-creating-alerts) in the
 Rackspace Monitoring Technical Reference.

-#### Is there a set of command line tools to use with Rackspace Monitoring?
+#### Is there a set of command-line tools to use with Rackspace Monitoring?

 Yes.
 Check out the [Raxmon project](https://github.com/racker/rackspace-monitoring-cli).
 It uses the Apache&reg; Libcloud framework for building a reliable API